Daniel Caesar: 2013–2017: Career beginnings and Freudian

 At the age of 17, Caesar was kicked out of the house after a fight with his father on the weekend of his high school graduation; he was briefly homeless during this time.
 He felt no choice but to pursue his calling as a musician.
 After leaving his home, he began doing gigs.
 He connected with producers and future collaborators Jordan Evans and Matthew Burnett and began writing and recording what would be his debut EP Praise Break in 2014; it was No. 19 on the "20 Best R&B Albums of 2014" by Rolling Stone and the top projects of 2014 by Noisey Canada.

 Caesar's career gained notability in 2015, with the release of his second EP, Pilgrim's Paradise.
-The album received positive critical acclaim and, while not immediately a commercial success, tracks like "Streetcar", the cover of Kanye West's 2008 song "Street Lights", have become fan favorites.
+The album received positive critical acclaim and, while not immediately a commercial success, "Streetcar", the cover of Kanye West's 2008 song "Street Lights", became a fan favorite.

 On August 25, 2017, Caesar released his debut album Freudian, which includes the singles "Get You", "We Find Love", and "Blessed".
 The album featured artists like Kali Uchis, H.E.R., Syd, and Charlotte Day Wilson.
 It also included uncredited vocals from the Cadaro Tribe.
 The album was a shortlisted finalist for the 2018 Polaris Music Prize.
 At the 60th Annual Grammy Awards, Caesar received two nominations for Best R&B Album and Best R&B Performance for "Get You".
 At the 61st Annual Grammy Awards, Caesar won Best R&B Performance for his single "Best Part".